collinskatie/collinskatie.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Katie!
-I'm a Machine Learning PhD candidate in the [Computational and Biological Learning (CBL) Lab](http://learning.eng.cam.ac.uk/Public/) at the University of Cambridge, where I am supervised by [Adrian Weller MBE](http://mlg.eng.cam.ac.uk/adrian/) and advised by [Richard Turner](http://cbl.eng.cam.ac.uk/Public/Turner/WebHome), and am a part-time Student Researcher at [Google Brain](https://research.google/) working with [Krishnamurthy (Dj) Dvijotham](https://dj-research.netlify.app/).
+I'm a Machine Learning PhD candidate in the [Computational and Biological Learning (CBL) Lab](http://learning.eng.cam.ac.uk/Public/) at the University of Cambridge, where I am supervised by [Adrian Weller MBE](http://mlg.eng.cam.ac.uk/adrian/) and advised by [Richard Turner](http://cbl.eng.cam.ac.uk/Public/Turner/WebHome), and am a part-time Student Researcher at [Google Brain](https://research.google/) with [Krishnamurthy (Dj) Dvijotham](https://dj-research.netlify.app/) and [Miltos Allamanis](https://miltos.allamanis.com/).
 I am also a Student Fellow at the [Leverhulme Centre for the Future of Intelligence (CFI)](http://lcfi.ac.uk/) and volunteer with the [Human-Oriented Automated Theorem Proving](https://gowers.wordpress.com/2022/04/28/announcing-an-automatic-theorem-proving-project/), led by [Sir Tim Gowers](https://www.dpmms.cam.ac.uk/~wtg10/).
 I am grateful to the [Marshall Scholarship](https://www.marshallscholarship.org/), King's College, and the Cambridge Trust for additional funding support for my studies.

 I'm particularly excited about scalable trustworthy machine learning, probabilistic modeling, and data-efficient human-machine teaming.
 I maintain a keen interest in computational cognitive science, stemming from my undergraduate research with [Josh Tenenbaum](http://web.mit.edu/cocosci/josh.html) (with whom I happily enjoy continue collaborating!).